10 things you must know when buying insurance

 (1) Notify the insurance company as soon as possible

-When you have an insured accident, please contact your policy service personnel immediately, or call the insurance company to obtain claim application documents (or obtain them online).
+When you have an insured accident, please contact your policy service personnel immediately, or call the insurance company to obtain a claim application documents (or obtain them online).

 In the event of an accident for which the insurer shall be liable, the insurer shall be notified within five days of becoming aware of it, unless otherwise stipulated by law or contract.